 Holly Francis With dreams of becoming a professional ballerina, Holly began studying ballet when she was eight.
 About the same time she made her musical theater debut in a local production of Alice in Wonderland where she appeared in a two-sided cardboard costume as the Ace of Hearts.
 Although unable to sit down, she loved every minute of the experience and has been singing, dancing and acting ever since.
 She attended New Trier East High School and performed in multiple productions including Lagniappe, as a dancer in Kismet and Kiss Me Kate, Tuptim in The King and I, and Annie Sullivan in The Miracle Worker.
 After graduating from New Trier, Holly attended The University of Illinois where she majored in theater with a minor in dance.
 She went on to receive a Master of Science degree in Communications from Northwestern University and has spent more than 20 years using her performance skills as a professional communicator, and media and communications skills coach.
 She is delighted to have the opportunity to combine her professional and theatrical experience working with the children of CTW, and to honor the talented professionals and teachers who made a difference in her life by using her gifts to “pay it forward” and help children acquire the confidence, perseverance and team building skills that come from working in the theater.

-Stephen Schellhardt Stephen has been acting, directing, choreographing, producing, casting and teaching professionally for over a decade.
-He has acted in equity productions in Chicagoland theatres and regional theatres elsewhere, receiving three Jeff Award nominations and a Barrymore Award for acting, as well as a non-equity Joseph Jefferson Award nomination for his directorial work on Urinetown (Bohemian Theatre Ensemble) and his choreographic work on Dogfight the Musical (Bohemian Theatre Ensemble).
-In Chicago, Stephen has worked at Marriott Theatre, Writers Theatre, Drury Lane Theatre, Mercury Theatre, Chicago Shakespeare Theatre, Northlight Theatre, Chicago’s Lyric Opera, Goodman Theatre, and the Ravinia Festival.
+Stephen Schellhardt Stephen has been acting, directing, choreographing, producing, casting and teaching professionally around the country for over a decade.
+He has acted in equity productions in Chicagoland theatres and regional theatres elsewhere, receiving three equity Jeff Award nominations and a Barrymore Award for acting, as well as a non-equity Jeff Award nomination for his directorial work on Urinetown and his choreographic work on Dogfight the Musical (Bohemian Theatre Ensemble).
+In Chicago, Stephen has worked at the Marriott Theatre, Writers Theatre, Drury Lane Theatre, Mercury Theatre, Chicago Shakespeare Theatre, Northlight Theatre, Chicago’s Lyric Opera, Chamber Opera Chicago, Goodman Theatre, and the Ravinia Festival.
 He has taught acting and musical theatre at the Actors Training Center in Wilmette as well as at the Summer Theatre of New Canaan in Connecticut.
 He is an Artistic Associate and company member at BoHo Theatre in Chicago, where he recently directed its production of Urinetown, nominated for eight Joseph Jefferson awards for non-equity productions, including Best Director and Best Production.
 He has been a faculty member at Northwestern University's National High School Drama Institute (Cherub Program) for over ten summers.
 He is a founding member and managing director of the Chicago Artists Chorale, and most recently served as the Casting Director and Associate Producer at Writers Theatre in Glencoe.
 This Fall, he is excited to be a full-time lecturer of musical theatre at Northwestern University.
-Stephen is a proud graduate of Carnegie Mellon University’s School of Drama and a proud member of the Actors Equity Association.
+Stephen is a graduate of Carnegie Mellon University’s School of Drama and a proud member of the Actors Equity Association.

 our music directors